If there was a Goddess of cakes, she’d be Viennese. And her temple would be a Konditorei in Vienna.

 Established in the 1970s, Konditorei Oberlaa counts as a relative newcomer when compared to some of its older colleagues.
 But it has established a reputation for quality and creativity, and the stylish locations seem a tick more modern in their approach.

-The Neuer Markt Oberlaa on a recently-refurbished historical square in the very centre of Vienna has a particularly nice conservatory-like section, not to mention lovely staff.
+The Neuer Markt Oberlaa on a recently-refurbished historical square in the very centre of Vienna has a particularly nice conservatory-like section, not to mention (again) really lovely staff.
 I often pop in there to write up notes between visits to exhibitions.

 Address: Various locations | My general review